-Using our interactive system, the user can arrange sets of connected building blocks from a pre-defined list of solid primitives and start sketching buildings.
-An entire building grammar can be applied instantly to a new set of building blocks from a captured building with a single copy-andpaste operation.
-Alternatively, the user may want to view a captured building, change the size and shape of the original building, or add landscaping.
-Handles are provided on the building blocks to facilitate their resizing.
-In the system of this article, the building layouts can be augmented interactively with synthetic ground, texture-mapped sky, trees, and bushes using our landscape painter.
+and bushes using our landscape painter.
 The ground plane is divided into small tiles that can be "painted" with grass or cement.
 Similar to an airbrush, a user can draw a cloud of leaf billboard textures to produce a bush or tree cluster.

-Figure 9 shows several pen-and-ink style views rendered interactively by our system.
-The buildings use the grammar inferred from the University dataset (see Figure 2a for example photographs).
-Figure 9a and 9b contain close-ups of a novel building created with this grammar.
-In Figure 9a, the same stylization level is used for all terminals.
-In Figure 9b, shading is produced using both diffuse shading and our stylized shading model.
+Fig. 9 shows several pen-and-ink style views rendered interactively by our system.
+The buildings use the grammar inferred from the University data set (see Fig. 2a for example photographs).
+Figs. 9a and 9b contain close-ups of a novel building created with this grammar.
+In Fig. 9a, the same stylization level is used for all terminals.
+In Fig. 9b, shading is produced using both diffuse shading and our stylized shading model.
 Lighter-colored stylizations are used to represent brighter areas.
 The point light source in this example is located slightly below and to the right of the camera.
-Figure 9c shows a stylized view of the captured University building with bushes added at the base.
+Fig. 9c shows a stylized view of the captured University building with bushes added at the base.
 These renderings give a sketched feel to the scene yet maintain the style of the original structure, require minimal effort by the user, and can be interactively changed and navigated.

-Figure 10 demonstrates the use of projective texture mapping to render views of the Administration building.
-Figure 10a shows one of the original photographs of the building.
-Figure 10b illustrates the recovered original model free of occluded surfaces and with color intensity equalized.
-Figure 10c contains a novel building created in the style of the original in about 15 minutes, including the landscaping.
+Fig. 10 demonstrates the use of projective texture mapping to render views of the Administration building.
+Fig. 10a shows one of the original photographs of the building.
+Fig. 10b illustrates the recovered original model free of occluded surfaces and with color intensity equalized.
+Fig. 10c contains a novel building created in the style of the original in about 15 minutes, including the landscaping.
 Since the new model is more regular than the original, some face production rules were applied individually to maintain vertical coherence.
-Instead of copy-and-paste of an entire building grammar, our system also affords copying grammars to individual floors and faces.
+Instead of copying and pasting an entire building grammar, our system also affords copying grammars to individual floors and faces.

-Figures 11-13 illustrate additional buildings and renderings produced by our system.
-Figure 11a shows a rendering of the original Office building and Figures 11b-d demonstrate a wide range of modifications to the original building.
-Figure 12a contains an example image of the Music building.
-Figures 12b and 12c show a projective texture-mapped rendering and a stylized rendering, respectively, from approximately the same viewpoint.
-Figures 13a-c show pictures of the original (a) and extended versions (b-c) of the Apartment building demonstrating how the building might look if additional floors and apartments where added.
-Figures 13d-e contain a captured photograph and reconstructed model of the Corner building.
-The large number of occluder objects very close to the ground floor of the building required an aggressive replacement using only the few unoccluded tiles available.
-Moreover, this building only has two facades; yet using our system we can copy-and-paste the grammar onto the obscured faces of the building configuration yielding a complete building.
-Figures 13f-g show the adjacently captured photograph and a virtuallyreconstructed corner of the building.
+Figs. 11, 12, and 13 illustrate additional buildings and renderings produced by our system.
+Fig. 11a shows a rendering of the original Office building, and Figs. 11b, 11c, and 11d demonstrate a wide range of modifications to the original building.
+Figs. 12a contains an example image of the Music building.
+Figs. 12b and 12c show a projective texture-mapped rendering and a stylized rendering, respectively, from approximately the same viewpoint.
+Fig. 13 shows pictures of the original (Fig. 13a) and extended versions (Figs. 13b, 13c) of the Apartment building, demonstrating how the building might look if additional floors and apartments were added.
+Figs. 13d and 13e contain a captured photograph and reconstructed model of the Corner building.
+The large number of occluder objects very close to the ground floor of the building required an